 - Q What are the benefits of milk for my child?

-- Q What are the disadvantages of pasteurized milk?
+- Q What are some risks of drinking raw milk?